wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 * [The Azure forum on the ASP.NET site](http://forums.asp.net/1247.aspx/1?Azure+and+ASP+NET).
 * [The Azure forum on MSDN](http://social.msdn.microsoft.com/Forums/zh-cn/home?forum=windowsazurezhchs).

 * [CSDN](http://azure.csdn.net/).

 ### Debugging in Visual Studio

-For more information about how to use debug mode in Visual Studio, see the [Debugging in Visual Studio](http://msdn.microsoft.com/zh-cn/library/sc65sadd.aspx) MSDN topic and [Debugging Tips with Visual Studio 2010](http://weblogs.asp.net/scottgu/archive/2010/08/18/debugging-tips-with-visual-studio-2010.aspx).
+For more information about how to use debug mode in Visual Studio, see the [Debugging in Visual Studio](http://msdn.microsoMSDN topic and [Debugging Tips with Visual Studio 2010](http://weblogs.asp.net/scottgu/archive/2010/08/18/debugging-tips-with-visual-studio-2010.aspx).

 ### Tracing in ASP.NET applications